SPECIAL CANICULE: where to find freshness in Paris?

 - Square Louise Michel (18th), Friday and Saturday

-- Buttes-Chaumont (19th) on Friday, Saturday and Sunday.
-On other days, the park closes between 10:30 p.m. and 7 a.m. for Lawn watering with non-potable water.
+- the Buttes-Chaumont (19th) on Friday, Saturday and Sunday.
+The other days, the park closes between 10:30 pm and 7 am to water the lawns with non-drinking water

 - Séverine square (20th)